automerge/automerge-classic/README.md

 options, with more under development:

 - Use `Automerge.getChanges()` and `Automerge.applyChanges()` to manually capture changes on one node and apply them on another.
+These changes are encoded as byte arrays (`Uint8Array`).
+You can also store a log of these changes on disk in order to persist them.
 - Use `Automerge.generateSyncMessage()` to generate messages, send them over any transport protcol (e.g. WebSocket), and call `Automerge.receiveSyncMessage()` on the recipient to process the messages.
 TODO: need more documentation for this protocol.